iManGHD/ComputerPerformanceEvaluation/README.md

 This repository serves as a comprehensive collection of all the projects, homework assignments, and resources related to the Performance Evaluation course I completed in my fifth semester of my Master's degree at Sharif University of Technology.
 The course was instructed by Prof. Ali Movaghar from the Department of Computer Engineering.

-# Homework Repository

-Welcome to the Homework (Computer-Performance-Evaluation-Student-Role) Repository.
-This repository contains three homework assignments along with their respective solutions.
-Below is an overview of each assignment.

 ## Homework 1: M/M/1/K Queue Analysis

 **Description:**